FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/graph-convolutional-neural-network-and-matrix-factorization.md

 2. 3 layer: every customers embedding is influenced by the products they consume, other customers of the products they consume and products consumed by other customers of the products they consume.
 Similarly, every product is influenced by the consumers of that product, as well as products of consumers of that product as well as products consumed by consumers of that product.

 You can see where this is going, in most practical applications, there are only so many levels you need to go to get a good result.
-In my experience $2$ is the bare minimum (because $1$ is unlikely to do better than an MF, in fact they are equivalent, but the MF is harder) and $3$ is about how deep you can feasibly go without exploding the number of training parameters.
+In my experience $2$ is the bare minimum (because $1$ is unlikely to do better than an MF, in fact they are equivalent) and $3$ is about how deep you can feasibly go without exploding the number of training parameters.

 That leads to another critical point when considering GCNs, you really pay a price (in blood, mind you) for every layer deep you go.
 Consider the one layer case, you really have $n\times d$ and $n\times d'$ parameters to learn, because you have to learn both the weight matrix $W$ and the matrix of embeddings $H$.
 But the MF case you directly learn $H$.
 So if you were only going to go one layer deep you might as well use matrix factorization.